How Can Cat Litter Make You Sick?

 Maintenance and Replacement Tips

-Regular cleaning cat litter box practices are vital for preventing the buildup of harmful bacteria and odors.
+Regular cleaning Cat Litter Box practices are vital for preventing the buildup of harmful bacteria and odors.
 Understanding how often you should change cat litter can support these practices and reduce health risks associated with microbial growth.

 How Often to Change Cat Litter